macknever/demoRepo/exercises/README.md

 ## Concurrency

 Concurrency is a mechanism in Java that multithreads can work "At the same time".
-In this chapter, the main point is not to showcase how we use Java to to Multithreading, but to prevent from the issues brought from it.
+In this chapter, the main point is not to showcase how we use Java to do Multithreading, but to prevent from the issues brought from it.

 ### Race condition
 When different threads operating the same set of data, the data may corrupt in between.